1. 'I was born an idler of society, but died, as a genius of literature'.

 52. 'How can I be mad, if the world that I live in is not conducive to reason?
 Who then is madder?'

 53. 'A genius is not the actual embodiment of science.
-Instead, he is the natural embodiment of what is called God; for his perfection is unmatched'.
+Instead, he is the natural embodiment of what is called a philosopher; for his wisdom is unmatched'.

 56. 'What is a nightmare?
 It is a dream gone astray'.